 |Id Number (DOI):||10.1103/PhysRevE.81.016702|

-This field present the citation number present on Scopus and Web of science databases e links to the reote records.
+This field presents the citations number present on Scopus and Web of Science databases e links to the remote records.
 Also Google Scholar link is present.

 Document access: Not visible (accessible only to the record owner)

 Licence: Not public - Private access / Restricted.

 Download (1442Kb) | Send a request to the author for a copy of the paper